stochastic-philosophy/welfare-state-1/docs/content/moraaliset_juuret_osa3.md

 ## Lähteet (täydennys osille 1-2)

+Bourdieu, P. (1984). *Distinction: A social critique of the judgement of taste*.
+Cambridge, MA: Harvard University Press.

+Bourdieu, P. (1991). *Language and symbolic power*.
+Cambridge, MA: Harvard University Press.

+Brown, W. (2015). *Undoing the demos: Neoliberalism's stealth revolution*.
+New York: Zone Books.

+Gramsci, A. (1971). *Selections from the prison notebooks*.
+New York: International Publishers.

 Greene, J. D. (2013). *Moral tribes: Emotion, reason, and the gap between us and them*.
 New York: Penguin Press.

+Hall, S. (1988).
+The hard road to renewal: Thatcherism and the crisis of the left.
+London: Verso.

+Harjuniemi, T., & Ampuja, M. (2019).
+Established ideas in new forms: The covert media logic of economic journalism. *Discourse & Communication*, 13(1), 5-27.

 Lakoff, G. (2004). *Don't think of an elephant!
 Know your values and frame the debate*.
 White River Junction, VT: Chelsea Green Publishing.

+Littler, J. (2017). *Against meritocracy: Culture, power and myths of mobility*.
+London: Routledge.

+Marx, K. (1977).
+A contribution to the critique of political economy.
+Moscow: Progress Publishers.
+(Original work published 1859)

 Maslow, A. H. (1943).
 A theory of human motivation. *Psychological Review*, 50(4), 370-396.

+Mirowski, P., & Plehwe, D. (Eds.).
+(2009). *The road from Mont Pèlerin: The making of the neoliberal thought collective*.
+Cambridge, MA: Harvard University Press.

 Nozick, R. (1974). *Anarchy, state, and utopia*.
 New York: Basic Books.

 Rawls, J. (1971). *A theory of justice*.
 Cambridge, MA: Harvard University Press.

+Sandel, M. J. (2020). *The tyranny of merit: What's become of the common good?* New York: Farrar, Straus and Giroux.

 Sen, A. (2009). *The idea of justice*.
 Cambridge, MA: Harvard University Press.

+Thompson, E. P. (1963). *The making of the English working class*.
+London: Victor Gollancz.

 ---